jrwats/BinHeap/README.md

 ## Constructor `BinHeap([cmp])`
 The constructor takes an optional comparator.
-If provided, the comparator should behave similar to the comparator passed to `Array.prototype.sort`. i.e.
+If provided, the comparator should behave similar to the comparator passed to `Array.prototype.sort`.

+Specifically:

 If `cmp(a, b) < 0`, then `a` comes before `b`